libriscv/libriscv/README.md

 ## Instruction set support

-The emulator currently supports RV32GC, RV64GC (IMAFDC) and RV128G.
+The emulator currently supports RV32GCB, RV64GCB (IMAFDC) and RV128G.
 The F and D-extensions should be 100% supported (32- and 64-bit floating point instructions).
 Atomics support is present and has been tested with multiprocessing, but there is no extensive test suite.
 The Golang runtime uses atomics extensively.

-B-extension support is currently being implemented.
-Zba and Zbb is experimentally supported.
-In order to test this, build with `-march=rv64g_zba_zbb`.
-There is an [ELF verification test](/tests/unit/verify_elf.cpp).
+V-extension is undergoing work.

 The 128-bit ISA support is experimental, and the specification is not yet complete.
 There is neither toolchain support, nor is there an ELF format for 128-bit machines.
 There is an emulator that specifically runs a custom crafted 128-bit program in the [emu128 folder](/emu128/).